CERN/TIGRE/Frontispiece/python_installation.md

 A successful installation should be able to execute the script at `TIGRE/Python/example.py`

+#### Conda install

+There is no official conda package, but the great people at CIL have been maitaining their own TIGRE conda package.
+You can install that by running:
+`conda install -c ccpi tigre`

+They package releases only Any issues please contact them.

 ### Step by Step Instructions:

 1. Install [MS Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/) with Windows SDK.\